developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/about/index.md

 * **Bluetooth scanner disconnects when switching between primary user and other users** - This applies to profiles which have a Bluetooth scanner enabled.
 If the primary user is active, when switching to a different user with an active profile that also enables a Bluetooth scanner, the Bluetooth scanner disconnects and does not automatically re-connect to the device.
 The non-primary user needs to press the reset button on the Zebra Bluetooth scanner to reconnect, even if it shows that the Bluetooth scanner is connected to the device.
 * **No external SD card access** - If multiple Android user accounts exist, users cannot access the external SD card.
 This prevents the ability to export or import the Datawedge configuration database files from the SD card.
 * **Limited folder access** - Each user profile has its own folder structure that is not accessible from a different user.
 Therefore, a user cannot access the exported DataWedge configuration database of another user, preventing the ability to import/export configurations across users.
+* **Warning after switching users following device reboot** - When switching from a primary user to a secondary user for the first time after reboot, after attempting to open DataWedge or DWDemo the message "DataWedge not ready" may display.
+There could be a delay since DataWedge does not start until the BOOT_COMPLETED intent is received.

 -----